stanislawbartkowski/db2odbc_fdw/README.md

 }

 ```
-But the wrapper runs succesfully against PostgresSQL 12 created directly from source code.
+But the wrapper runs successfully against PostgresSQL 12 created directly from source code.

 ## Building